zkonduit/ezkl/README.md

 ```

-Also note that this may require a local [solc](https://docs.soliditylang.org/en/v0.8.17/installing-solidity.html) installation.
+Also note that this may require a local [solc](https://docs.soliditylang.org/en/v0.8.17/installing-solidity.html) installation, and that aggregated proof verification in Solidity is not currently supported.

 ### general usage 🔧